-To find the number of active nodes and NodeManagers, access the ResourceManager web UI:
+To find the number of active nodes and NodeManagers, access the ResourceManager web http://<resource manager host>:8088/cluster/nodes

 The number of active nodes should be equal to the number of nodemanagers.

 Accessing error messages:

 - 1. Access the ApplicationMaster WebUI to view the container logs. - 2.
 At your console logs for MapReduce job, look for a line with this format: